chrisarg/Killing-it-with-PERL/index.md

 ---
-title: "Is Perl a write only language? "
+title: " Things that one can (but occassionally shouldn't) do with Perl "
 ---